Ontario’s Trusted Lawyers for Fatal Bicycle Accident Cases – Serving Families Since 2003. No Fees Unless We Win.

 Who can File a Claim in a Wrongful Death Bicycle Accident Lawsuit?

-• a spouse
+- a spouse

-• children
+- children

-• grandchildren
+- grandchildren

-• parents
+- parents

-• grandparents and
+- grandparents and

-• brothers and sisters of the deceased person.
+- brothers and sisters of the deceased person.

 How do Most Bicycle Accidents Happen?

-The Right Hook – this is one of the most common car-bicycle collisions but one that insurance companies have a hard time understanding.
-Generally, the car is traveling faster than the bike.
+The Right Hook: this is one of the most common car-bicycle collisions but one that insurance companies have a hard time understanding.
+Generally, the car is travelling faster than the bike.
 The car passes the bicyclist, then turns right, cutting the cyclist off without warning.
 Often, the motorist makes the turn so quickly after passing the cyclist that, even if the motorist had activated the right turn blinker, the car is already next to the cyclist, so the cyclist could not see the warning blinker.

 Side-Swiping Bicycle Accidents: side-swiping occurs when a car or other motor vehicle (sometimes a trailer) impacts a cyclist while passing.
 Ontario law requires a safe distance when overtaking a cyclist.

 Drunk Driving: drinking and driving is 100% preventable, however there are still reckless drivers in Ontario who choose to drink and drive and endanger the lived of both themselves and cyclists on the road.
-Given the extreme vulnerability of cyclists, most bicycle riders who are hit by drunk drivers unfortunately do not survive or in the alternative suffer extremely terrible injuries.
+Given the extreme vulnerability of cyclists, most bicycle riders who are hit by drunk drivers unfortunately do not survive or, in the alternative, suffer extremely terrible injuries.

-Are Motorists Automatically at-fault for Killing a Cyclist in Ontario?
+Are Motorists Automatically at Fault for Killing a Cyclist in Ontario?

 Funeral Expenses in Wrongful Death Cases